Board of Trustees

 Angus Malcolm - Chair

 Born and raised in Ireland, Angus read modern languages at university in London, where he went on to become involved in LGBT rights and the UK response to HIV.
 Later, Angus moved into media production.
 He worked as a development producer at the BBC, and then as a freelance writer for television.
-He first picked up a stills camera in earnest in 2008, and started the Warwick Rowers calendar with the University of Warwick Boat Club a year later.
+He first picked up a stills camera in earnest in 2008, and started the Warwick Rowers calendar.
 Since 2014, Angus has devoted himself exclusively to working on the Warwick Rowers project and to setting up Sport Allies.
 You can read Angus's Huffington Post blog posts about Sport Allies and the Warwick Rowers here.

 Will is a TV producer, currently back in London after more than a decade of living and working in New York and Sydney.
 In the early 1990s he and his then partner challenged the British Government over the discriminatory gay age of consent laws.
 (At that time, sixteen was the age of consent for heterosexuals and lesbians, while it was twenty-one for gay men.)
 He is a keen amateur runner and triathlete, and competes for London Frontrunners, the city's LGBT running club.